 EAC/ACB courses are available to members only.
 If you are not a current member, please apply online before registering for a course.
-You will require your membership number to be able register for a course.
+You will require your membership number to be able to register for a course.

-- All cyber courses are hosted on the Groups.io platform and course registrants must have or set up a Groups.io account.
-(You can check Groups.io at https://groups.io/register; and register for an account prior to the course beginning if you proceed with registration.)
+- All cyber courses are hosted on the Groups.io platform, and course registrants must have or set up a Groups.io account.
+(You can check Groups.io at https://groups.io/register and register for an account prior to the course beginning if you proceed with registration.)